Antonio Amaya (boxer): First world title fight

 On 4 April 1969, Amaya faced Hiroshi Kobayashi, the Japanese WBA world Junior Lightweight champion, for the local boxer's world title, at Tokyo, Japan.
 In what the New York Times described as a "free swinging" fifteen-rounds bout, Amaya lost a very close, split decision.

 This is the bout that garnered Amaya the moniker of "uncrowned champion".
 Kobayashi himself later admitted, after the contest, that he thought the fair scoring would have been a draw, as he told the Associated Press.

 Second world title fight

 Amaya won four more fights, all on points, including one over Raimundo Dias on 20 October 1969 at the Madison Square Garden in New York, before the long- awaited for rematch with Kobayashi was set.
 On 23 August 1970, at Korakuen Hall in Tokyo, their rematch took place, once again, for the WBA"s world Junior Lightweight title.
 In an extremely close affair, Kobayashi was again deemed winner, this time by a unanimous decision, with the scoring of 72–71 by referee Nick Pope, 73–71 by judge Takeo Ugo and 72–69 by judge Yusaku Yoshida.
 Notably, two of the scorers in this match were Japanese like the champion, giving rise to more rumors that Amaya had been, once again, robbed of a world championship.
+However the United States referee Nick Pope and the Associated Press scored the bout in favour of Kobayashi.